gromacs/gromacs/docs/install-guide/install-guide.md

     make install

 which will build a statically-linked MPI-enabled mdrun for the compute nodes.
+Or use the Platform/BlueGeneQ-static-bgclang-cxx toolchain file if compiling with bgclang.
 Otherwise, GROMACS default configuration behaviour applies.

 It is possible to configure and make the remaining GROMACS tools with the compute-node toolchain, but as none of those tools are MPI-aware